Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Results and Discussion

-There are only limited experimental data available on the relative effects of lattice expansion of the dopants studied here, particularly as full occupation of the 24$d$ site ($x=3$) by any of the dopants has not been achieved in practice.
 In terms of valence electron number, however, a different sequence exists: H$(s{}^{1})=$ B$(p{}^{1})<$ C$(p{}^{2})<$ N$(p{}^{3}$).
-A closer look at Fig.~\ref{fig:a/a0} reveals a non-monotonic behaviour in the lattice expansion as a function of doping, especially in the case of nitrogen.
+A closer look at Fig.~\ref{fig:a/a0} reveals a non-monotonic behaviour in the magnetic moment per formula unit as a function of doping, especially in the case of nitrogen.
 Indeed, additional charges significantly alter the electronic structure (apart from H) in ways that go beyond the simple picture of chemical pressure effects, as we discuss later.
 The contribution of additional valence electrons is also reflected in the calculated magnetic moment ($M$). $M$ rises initially (Fig. \ref{fig:a/a0}, top) for each dopant but a monotonic increase up to $x=2.5$ is only seen in the case of hydrogen.
 These observations imply a mechanism for hybrid band formation and band broadening for any dopant with a larger atomic radius than that of hydrogen.
 In order to depict the changes in the electronic structure that are brought about by the interstitial elements, we next examine the partial electronic density of states (PDOS).

-Fig.~\ref{fig:PDOS} shows the PDOS of the parent alloy together with the fully hydrogenated and fully nitrogenated materials ($x=3$).
+Fig.~\ref{fig:PDOS} shows the PDOS of the parent alloy together with that of the fully hydrogenated and fully nitrogenated materials ($x=3$).
 In the parent alloy (bottom), the PDOS is dominated by Fe (red line) around the Fermi level (E$_{F}$) with typical spin-split states.
 The spin-up ($\uparrow$) states are mostly occupied, while the unoccupied states are dominated by spin-down ($\downarrow$) states separated by about 2.5eV in energy.
 Furthermore, the filled bands at the lower end of energy range (-9.5~eV) relate mostly to silicon 3$s$ states which are overlapped with $p$-states of both La and Fe.
 A large energy gap appears from -9.5~eV up to about -6.5eV, where a high population of 3$p$ states of Si (black) is located (-6.5 to -4.5~eV).
 In this latter energy range, there is negligible contribution from Fe $d$-states.
-Most of the aforementioned features in the electronic structure are preserved in fully hydrogenated LaSiFe$_{12}$H$_{3}$ (middle of Fig.~\ref{fig:PDOS}).
-The main difference in the PDOS compared to the parent alloy is the development of additional states in the gap around -7.5~eV related to the hydrogen interstitials.
-Small additional peaks also appear around -5~eV, where they overlap with the $p$ states of Si.